liwingyankobe/string-public/README.md

-# String - The Discord bot for online riddles
+# String - Track your riddle progress

+(**IMPORTANT**: This is a previous version of the application intended for public use only.
+Please see [here](https://github.com/liwingyankobe/string) for the latest version.)

 **String** is a Discord bot (with a web API) for online riddles that